DSLR & External Camera Integration

 How It Works

-- Connect your DSLR or mirrorless camera to your iPad
+- Connect your DSLR or mirrorless camera to your iPad or Windows PC

 - ALIVE detects the camera automatically